Company Logo - Home Link

 How to get to DUMBO NYC

-Dumbo New York Map
+DUMBO New York Map

 If you are wondering if it's named after the loveable Disney elephant, it isn't!
-DUMBO is an acronym for Down Under the Manhattan Bridge Overpass.

 Find out more about the origin of the name DUMBO.
 The story is quite interesting!

-There are 4 ways to get here (from Manhattan):
+There are 4 ways to get here from Manhattan:

-1. Subway
+1. Take the Subway

-2. East River Ferry
+2. Ride the East River Ferry (aka NYC Ferry)

-3. Walk the Brooklyn Bridge
+3. Walk over the Brooklyn Bridge

-4. Bike Across the Bridge
+4. Bike across the Bridge

-We also provide more detailed directions for each option at the bottom of this page.
+There are detailed directions for each option at the bottom of this page.

 DUMBO has embraced its past as an industrial neighborhood by re-purposing 100-year-old warehouses into luxury condos, hip restaurants, cutting-edge art galleries, and small boutiques.